python/mypy/docs/source/command_line.rst

         package/__init__.py
         package/mod.py

-    Then mypy will generate the following errors with ``--ignore-missing-imports``:
+    Then mypy will generate the following errors with :option:`--ignore-missing-imports`:

     .. code-block:: python